 Journalist James Hirsch (who lives with type 1 diabetes) somehow managed to turn loads of statistics and personal testimonials about suffering from an unpleasant disease into a book so compelling it's hard to put down.
 He’s cleverly woven together everything from the carnivalistic commercialism of the annual ADA Expo to the life of "insulin's poster girl" Elizabeth Evans Hughes to the trials of the nation’s leading embryonic biologist.
 This book gives you a “Big Picture” of diabetes in America.

-THE BOOK OF BETTER - LINK TO OUR BOOK REVIEW
+THE BOOK OF BETTER - (Read our Book Review)

 By Chuck Eichten